readable111/Crop-Hero/MPM/mpm.md

 #### User Authentication <a name="user_authentication">
 *Author: Tyler*

 User Authentication is notoriously difficult and a large security risk.
-Rather than ris leaking emails, password, and other PII, the app uses a third party authentication service called Auth0.
-Auth0 uses several verified services in order to verify user identity, such as google or microsoft.
+Rather than risk leaking emails, passwords, and other PII, the app uses a third-party authentication service called Auth0.
+Auth0 uses several verified services in order to verify user identity, such as Google or Microsoft.

 On the Auth0 dashboard, we can manage the users in our systems and their information.
 By hosting the user authentication on a trusted third party service, we avoid the problem of having our small team writing a vulnerablility into the system, and we leave the storage of sensitive information in the hands of a trusted service.

-The documentatoin for the Auth0 authentication services can be found here https://auth0.github.io/react-native-auth0/ , and additional documentation located here, https://auth0.com/docs/quickstart/native/react-native/interactive.
+The documentation for the Auth0 authentication services can be found [here](https://auth0.github.io/react-native-auth0/) and additional documentation located [here](https://auth0.com/docs/quickstart/native/react-native/interactive).
 Essentially, we check if the user is logged in upon entering the entry point for the app, and if the user access token exists in the Async Storage, we redirect them to the user's home page.
 From there we can access the user object through the API, we use the userID as a primary key for our subscribers.

 ## Installation & Setup <a name="setup"></a>
 ### Preparing The Development Environment <a name="prep_dev_environ"></a>